LIVING WATERS

 For His Mercy Endures Forever

-In Psalm 136 the phrase "For His mercy endures forever," appears, alternated, 26 times.
-To some it may seem to be a tiresome and unnecessary refrain.
-Nevertheless, someone has said: "This phrase is Moses' astonishment, the sum of the revelation and hope for man."
-And someone else: "There are many good things in the Word of God, but the name of mercy is the sweetest of all the scriptures and it makes David repeat it twenty six times in this Psalm."
+In Psalm 136, the phrase “For his mercy endures forever” appears 26 times, alternating between phrases.
+To some, it may seem like a tiresome and unnecessary refrain.
+However, someone has said, “This phrase expresses Moses’ amazement, the sum of man's revelation and hope”.
+And another: “There are many good things in God's word, but the name ‘merciful’ is the sweetest word in all Scripture, and it causes David to repeat it twenty-six times in this Psalm”.

 When is God's mercy appreciated?
 When is the God of mercy valued?
-In this Psalm, not only God's mercy towards Israel is praised, for the many times in which he liberated Israel from their enemies, but God's mercies are expressed way before, in the creation of the world.
-Everything that exists, expresses God's mercy.
+This psalm not only praises God's mercy toward Israel for the many times He saved them from their enemies.
+God's mercies were expressed long before, in the creation of the world.
+Everything that exists expresses God's mercy.

-But, without a doubt, the place where it shines with greater splendor is in his treatment towards his people.
-Especially towards Israel, a rebellious and defiant people, which is a perfect figure of our own heart.
-That is why in this Psalm, at every step, after remembering each of God's landmarks of salvation, the most beautiful phrase, that a believer can say of God, is included: "For his mercy endures forever."
+But undoubtedly, where it shines even more brightly is in God's dealings with his people.
+And especially with Israel, the rebellious and contradictory people—a perfect picture of our own hearts.
+That is why, in this Psalm, at every turn, after recalling each milestone of God's salvation, it is interspersed with the most beautiful phrase a believer can say about God: ‘For his mercy endures forever.’

-If we knew ourselves better, we would better understand God's mercies, expressed every day that goes by, even if we are not aware of it.
-Our ingenuous unconsciousness, and our consequent ingratitude, is perhaps, a still greater demonstration of the mercies of God towards us.
+If we knew ourselves better, we would know the mercies of God better, expressed every passing day, even without our realising it.
+Our naive lack of consciousness, and our consequent ingratitude, are perhaps an even greater demonstration of God's mercies towards us.